e271828e/Flight.jl/docs/notes/design/framework_spec.md

 to a claimed face is rejected at staging (`ClaimedFaceEntry`, naming the incumbent), and the one seam — a batch staged while stopped whose face a subsequent `attach!` claims — is renormalized away at the attach itself (below).
-The [harness cell](#g-harness-cell) drains **last**, by convention: with every surface disjoint the order is unobservable, so the rule exists to make the trace read the same way every time, not to arbitrate anything.
+The [harness cell](#g-harness-cell) (the always-present staging cell of the harness register) drains **last**, by convention: with every surface disjoint the order is unobservable, so the rule exists to make the trace read the same way every time, not to arbitrate anything.

 **Slot initial values are owned by the init/trim services** ([§15.4][s15-4]).
 Input declarations are bare types ([§11.2][s11-2]) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's